-Should an mDL device (i.e. a device containing an mDL) be lost or get stolen, it could be beneficial for the mDL holder to have the mDL remotely deleted (or temporarily suspended) by the Issuing Authority.
+Should an mDL device (i.e. a device containing an mDL) be lost or get stolen, it could be beneficial for the mDL holder to have the mDL remotely deleted (or temporarily suspended10) by the Issuing Authority.
 Besides the obvious advantage to the mDL holder, other considerations apply too:

 - 1. The mDL holder's request must be authenticated.
 It must not be possible for someone other than the mDL holder or the Issuing Authority to delete (or suspend) an mDL. - 2.
-A "push" capability (from the Issuing Authority to the mDL device) is needed for immediate deletion (or suspension) (see section 6).
+A "push" capability (from the Issuing Authority to the mDL device) is needed for immediate deletion (or suspension) (see section 6). - 3.
+Successful deletion (or suspension) depends on network connectivity to the mDL device. - 4.
+The mDL will automatically become unusable (although potentially not inaccessible) when the MSO expires (see section 6).